 CCPA Privacy Notice

-This CCPA Notice applies to Consumers’ Personal Information, which we collect directly or indirectly while using our Services or in order to provide our Services and business-to-business Personal Information.
+This CCPA Notice applies to Consumers’ Personal Information, which we collect directly or indirectly while using our Services or in order to provide our Services.

 We collect Personal Information which is defined under the CCPA as any information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household or device, all as detailed in the table below.